 And what that means, is that Paul is truly starting from ground zero.

 What the people in Ephesus DID know, is that they individually and now as a small community, had some supernatural, spiritual experience with Jesus…so much so, that they were willing to give their lives to the Jesus Call…even though they had NO IDEA what that meant.

+And now Paul is helping them discover, in fact, what it means to follow Jesus.

-The language that Paul uses throughout the book of Epehesians…is the language of Growing Up!
-Paul recongnized that faith in Christ had been birthed in the life of these people….and now they needed to Grow Up into that faith.
+The language that Paul uses throughout the book of Ephesians…is the language of Growing Up!
+Paul recognized that faith in Christ had been birthed in the life of these people….and now they needed to Grow Up into that faith.

-As Paul teaches this…Paul will help the people see that God desires them to Grow Up in two different ways.
+Now as Paul teaches this…Paul will help the people see that God desires them to Grow Up in two different ways.
 First Paul will teach them that they are to grow up in their individual faith….their personal relationship with Jesus (we might say.)
 And second, Paul will tell them that they are to grow up as a community too.
 The life of faith is played out in community.
 Christianity is a team sport!

 Somehow…as we grow up in our unique individual identity, we grow together as a community.